strackovski/simplex/readme.md

   2. Run composer install in the directory to which the sources have been downloaded
   3. After Composer finishes the vendor installation it will install the Simplex application and prompt you to create the first user upon completion.
 If you don’t create the user, it will be generated automatically with preset values (*).
   4. Depending upon the configuration of your web server, the Simplex application should be available at your-root/simplex-dir/admin
+  5. web/uploads and var/logs directories should have appropriate permissions and owner settings to enable file uploads and logging (required)

 Development
 ----
-Simplex is an open source project that welcomes quality contributions in form of code, suggestions, bug reports, translations, etc. There is a to-do wishlist and a planned feature roadmap - before contributing please consult the roadmap.
+Simplex is an open source project that welcomes quality contributions in form of code, suggestions, bug reports, translations, etc.